henrikfalk/-Bacteria-Simulator-/README.md

 ## The game
 The game simulates the life of different bacteria types in a fishtank.

-Keys in the game "FishtankScene":
+Keys in the scene "FishtankScene":
 - Press 'n' for new simulation
 - Press 'f' for adding food
-- Press 'l' for "look" at selected bacteria
+- Press 'l' for "look" and follow a selected bacteria
+- Press 'Escape' or 'q' to stop current simulation.
+If no simulation is in progress then the game will return to the mainmenu.
 - Press WASD to move camera or mouse scroll-wheel to zoom in and out in main camera mode

+Mouse actions in the scene "FishtankScene":
+- Left Button : Select bacteria
+- Right Button: Kill a selected bateria
+- Scroll Wheel: Zoom in and out

 ## Unity concepts
 - Prefab variants